jgoakley/hassio-addons/README.md

 LOOP:   2021-04-02 13:56:54 EDT (1617386214) appTemp: 41.7713672246, channel: None, cloudbase: 7999.15719039, dateTime: 1617386214, dewpoint: 15.4637083623, heatindex: 47.8, humidex: 47.8, maxSolarRad: None, outHumidity: 27, outTemp: 47.8, outTempBatteryStatus: 0, rainRate: 0, rssi: 3, rxCheckPercent: 100.0, sensor_battery: 0, sensor_id: 1392, usUnits: 1, windchill: 47.8, windSpeed: 1.13574508805
 ```

 This is what I use to determine the MQTT sensor names that are available to use.
+I believe the "loop" messages are sensor values that are being broadcast from the weather station to the display.
+I think these are broadcast at varying intervals based on how often specific sensors are updated.
+The "rec" values happen every 60 seconds and are WeeWX recording the values it has received to their destination, in this case publishing to MQTT.

 ## LIRC
 Uses the Linux Infrared Remote Control Library and MQTT to send and receive infrared commands with a Raspberry Pi.